US court rules Trump can seek dismissal of hush money case – DW – 11/22/2024

 By getting a judge's permission to have the conviction thrown out, Trump could now have several further hearings delayed once he is sworn in.

-Trump has repeatedly derided the case as a witch hunt, saying it "should be rightfully terminated."
+Trump has repeatedly denounced the case as a witch hunt, saying it "should be rightfully terminated."

 Alongside the hush money case, Trump faces two other federal legal cases.